Skip to content

 Transmission routes

-The clap is transmitted through unprotected vaginal, anal, or oral intercourse.
+Clap is transmitted through unprotected vaginal, anal, or oral intercourse.
 Infection is also possible through the exchange of sex toys or close mucous membrane contact.
 Transmission from mother to child during birth can also occur.

 Symptoms – often unnoticed